ettevyn/ettevyn/README.md

 - 👋 Hi, I’m @ettevyn
-- 👀 I’m interested in web development and augmented reality.
+- 👀 I’m interested in AI Engineering and augmented reality.
-- 🌱 I’m currently learning html and CSS
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on experiential marketing.
+- 💞️ I’m looking to collaborate on helping dogs.
 - 📫 How to reach me vazqueznyvette@gmail.com